peteroreil/bubblesortjs/README.md

 # node-bubsort

-A node implementation of buble sort with user defined predicate function
+A node implementation of bubble sort with user defined predicate function

 ```
 npm install node-bubsort